OpenMS/pyopenms-docs/docs/source/centroiding.rst

     )  # plot as vertical lines
 .. image:: img/centroided_data.png

-After centroiding, a single :term:`m/z` value for every isotopic :term:`peak` is retained.
-By plotting the centroided data as stem plot we discover that (in addition to the isotopic :term:`peaks`) some low intensity :term:`peaks` (intensity at approx. 4k) were present in the profile data.
+After centroiding, a single m/z value for every isotopic peak is retained.
+By plotting the centroided data as stem plot we discover that (in addition to the isotopic peaks) some low intensity peaks (intensity at approx. 4k) were present in the profile data.